AdobeDocs/experience-platform.en/help/rtcdp/b2b-guardrails.md

 ## Data model limits

-The following guardrails provide recommended limits when modeling Real-time Customer Profile data.
+The following guardrails provide recommended limits when modeling Real-Time Customer Profile data.
 To learn more about primary entities and dimension entities, see the section on [entity types](#entity-types) in the Appendix.

 ### Primary entity guardrails

 >[!NOTE]
 >
 >The data model limits outlined in this section represent the changes enabled by Real-Time Customer Data Platform B2B Edition.
-For a complete list of default limits for Real-Time CDP B2B Edition, combine these limits with the general Adobe Experience Platform limits outlined in the [guardrails for Real-time Customer Profile data documentation](../profile/guardrails.md).
+For a complete list of default limits for Real-Time CDP B2B Edition, combine these limits with the general Adobe Experience Platform limits outlined in the [guardrails for Real-Time Customer Profile data documentation](../profile/guardrails.md).

 | Guardrail | Limit | Limit Type | Description |
 | --- | --- | --- | --- |